Guilhermerisu/QnA-For-Events/README.md

 ## 💻 Projeto

-O LetmeAsk é um sistema de ranqueamento de perguntas com páginas para administradores da sala e participantes desenvolvido durante a NextLevelWeek #6 da @Rocketseat
+A real-time Q&A ranking platform designed for online events, enabling participants to join virtual rooms, submit questions, and vote on others’ submissions to surface the most relevant and popular discussions.

 ## 🔖 Deploy

-Este site está disponível para testes via Firebase Hosting pelo link: <a href="https://letmeask-55d4a.web.app/">Testar</a>
+This site is available for testing via Firebase Hosting via the link: <a href="https://letmeask-55d4a.web.app/">Test</a>

-## 🚀 Como executar
+## 🚀 How to perform

-- Clone o repositório
+- Clone the repository
-- Instale as dependências com `yarn`
+- Install dependencies with `yarn`
-- Inicie o servidor com `yarn start`
+- Start the server with `yarn start`

-Agora você pode acessar [`localhost:3000`](http://localhost:3000) do seu navegador.
+You can now access [`localhost:3000`](http://localhost:3000) from your browser.

-## 📄 Licença
+## 📄 License

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+This project is under the MIT license.
+See the [LICENSE](LICENSE.md) file for more details.